 Chaca hamiltonii Gray,

 1831 - Unneeded replacement name for Platystacus

 Chaca lophioides Cuvier & Valenciennes,

-- Unneeded replacement name for Platystacus
+1832 - Unneeded replacement name for Platystacus

 Chaca buchanani Günther, 1864 - Unneeded

 described using material (not deposited in an institution)